 Since we aim to properly capture and explain substantive interdependency dynamics over time, we modeled longitudinally observed message selection networks using a Temporal Exponential Random Graph Model (TERGM), a time-series extension of the ERGM framework with the bootstrapping resampling technique described in Desmarais and Cranmer (2012).
 It is integral to this approach to model the ties in a given network to be a random variable (“1” for existence of ties, and zero otherwise) to be explained simultaneously by a collection of actor covariates and network-endogenous dependencies (Robins et al., 2007; Snijders et al., 2006), while properly accounting for the non-independence of observations inherent in network data.
 The ERGM framework is now regarded as the most versatile yet flexible method for evaluating the underlying generative properties of a network, as exemplified in recent applications of the method to various domains (Cranmer et al., 2017).

 One important consideration regarding our analytical strategy is that we do not directly rely on textual information itself in our current statistical models, although such a message characteristic might play a non-trivial role in message selection behaviors (e.g., textual similarity between messages of two actors, or whether the message belongs to a certain topic that draws attention for a given reader).
-Following our theoretical focus where we investigate whether “individuals” intentionally or not seek like-minded viewpoints within online settings, our dependent variable is defined at individual-level (i.e., message selection between actor i and actor j).
-Because of this analytical focus, textual characteristics are not easily incorporated into our current modeling approach; such textual characteristics should be defined at the tie-level variable (regarding the strengths, scope, and characteristics of a connection between actor i and actor j due to a message), yet the current application of the ERGMs in general lacks a proper method of incorporating topic-based content information (see Kim, Schein, Desmarais, & Wallach, 2017).
+Following our theoretical focus where we investigate whether “individuals” intentionally or not seek like-minded viewpoints within online settings, our dependent variable is defined at individual-level (i.e., message selection between actor i and actor j within online discussion settings).
+Because of this, textual characteristics are not easily incorporated into our current modeling approach; such textual characteristics should be defined at the tie-level variables (regarding the strengths, scope, and characteristics of a connection between actor i and actor j due to a message), yet the current application of the ERGMs in general lacks a proper method of incorporating topic-based content information (see Kim, Schein, Desmarais, & Wallach, 2017).
 Readers should bear in mind this limitation of the current approach in evaluating our results and analyses.

 Since our analytical strategy requires all cell entries to be defined as binary rather than integers, we opted to dichotomize numbers of selection instances within the same dyad using the mean number of message selections across all dyadic pairs as a threshold (W1 = 2.5; W2 = 2.9; W3 = 3.1).
 Therefore, our model only speaks to relatively routine, repeated message selection dynamics in a given network panel rather than all-inclusive message selection dynamics, such as accidental, spontaneous selection behaviors.
 Also, in applying a longitudinal inferential network analysis technique, we regarded an observation at a given point in time as depending only on the previous state of the network (i.e., a lagged observation).
 In capturing temporal dependencies, we include as additional control variables a series of lagged endogenous network statistics that might be relevant in messages selection behaviors, as well as a few additional endogenous network statistics (such as isolates and two-paths) that are necessary for controlling temporal or lower-order effects when estimating the effect of key parameters.
 Details of the model specification are provided in online Supplemental Information.
 Table 1 below summarizes key model terms and their corresponding hypothesis, with their graphical depiction and substantive interpretation.